-Not that long ago, rifle shooters favored a small handful of caliber choices.
-With few exceptions, traditional favorites like 30-06, .270, .308, .303, and .338 covered it all.
-Ammunition in these bore sizes was commonly stocked on the shelves at hardware stores and gun shops.
 Any rifle found on a target range, the porch of a farmhouse, or in the closet of a hunter would typically be in one of these bore sizes.
 Recently, however, we’ve seen an increase in the popularity of other bore sizes.
 These include .243 and 6.5mm as good examples.

 For starters, consider this.
 If you’re hunting medium to bigger game like northern Whitetails, mule deer, elk, moose, or large bears, chances are you’ll consider something with at least a .30 caliber bore.
-For smaller and medium-sized coues deer, Blacktails, Whitetails, or even mule deer in the southern U.S. or Mexico, the .30s are great too, but you might consider a .277, .257, or even a .243 sized rifle.
-Now, before you go shaking your head, understand that the second—and equally (if not more important part of the equation)—is your cartridge of choice.
-I’ve been remarkably successful taking an assortment of North American and African plains game and northern Whitetails with a .243 Winchester using a 95-grain Accubond bullet.
+For smaller and medium-sized Coues deer, Blacktails, Whitetails, or even mule deer in the southern U.S. or Mexico, the .30s are great too, but you might consider a .277, .257, or even a .243 sized rifle.

 This reinforces the fact that firearms and ammunition have come a long way, especially over the last couple of decades.
-This is to such an extent that the age-old question of “which is the best hunting caliber, cartridge, or bullet?” is being bumped aside by highlyspecialized cartridges.
+This is to such an extent that the age-old question of “which is the best hunting caliber, cartridge, or bullet?” is being bumped aside by highly specialized cartridges.
 So, to answer the “which one is best?” question, it’s important to consider both caliber and cartridge, how they interact, and the shooter’s end goal.

-To be fair, each cartridge is designed for a certain purpose.
-Some, like the 6.5 Creedmoor, while initially designed for target shooters, have become popular among hunters.
 Others, like the 204 Ruger, were designed for varmint and predator hunters, and it hasn’t moved an inch from that niche.
 As an example, consider the classic .30 caliber rifle bore.
 Winchester currently offers factory ammunition for 10 different .30 caliber cartridges (and that’s not all of them, by any means).
 Hornady’s handloading manual lists data for 24 cartridges in this bore size.

 Bullet Design

-Few hunters have a clear understanding of the immense range of bullets on the market Terminology like X-bullet, Partition, Ballistic Tip, Bonded, Core-Lokt, A-Frame, Fail Safe, Soft Point, Solid, and a lot more are common in today’s ammunition marketplace.
 Frankly, it makes my head spin just thinking about it.
-To make a decision about bullet design, always think about your application.
+To make an informed decision about bullet design, always consider your specific application.
 Which deer species are you planning to hunt?
 What are your likely shooting distances?
-And what muzzle velocity is your rifle/cartridge combination capable of?
+And what muzzle velocity is your rifle/cartridge combination capable of delivering?
+These practical questions will guide you better than simply focusing on technical specifications alone.

 Just like rifle cartridges, today’s bullets are designed for specific applications.
 Some are made to expand violently, others to retain their mass.
 Some are created to retain velocity over distance and minimize crosswind influence.
 Others are built solely for accuracy.
 While bullets are improving all the time, no manufacturer to date has been able to design the ultimate bullet that’s perfectly suitable for every mission.